About

 • The lower overall cost of a taxable Basic Income scheme makes it easier for a government to implement a Basic Income scheme.

-For further details, see our pages:
+For further details, see:

 In summary, a taxable Basic Income reduces the overall cost of a scheme by broadly targeting the Basic Income to those in need, making it easier for a government to start and maintain a Basic Income scheme.